 This module will help you develop the skills needed to conduct a rigorous investigation.
 It will show you how to engage critically with the information available and how to produce an original and individual answer that addresses your chosen question or problem.

 Your tutor will help you plan your work and think about the ideas explored in the module.
 Your tutor will also comment on and support you with your assessments.
-There will be one-to-one tutorials with your tutor and group tutorials with others, as well as opportunities to collaborate with fellow students through forum discussions and peer review activities.
+Tutors are not subject specialists but have broad expertise at postgraduate level, and are experienced in providing the necessary support and guidance for students when formulating their research questions and planning and executing their project outputs.
+There will be one-to-one tutorials with your tutor, group tutorials with others, and opportunities to collaborate with fellow students through forum discussions and peer review activities.

 Course work includes: